 I have a theory that too many library trustees are underutilized in their board work.
 In far too many libraries, fear of meddling and of losing control have meant that directors don’t take advantage of the expertise and talent on their Board of Trustees.
 Where that is true, library leaders are squandering critical capacity and losing a potent edge in the key task of connecting to the community.

-Letters to the editor from the March 1 issue of LJ.
+Letters to the editor on weeding, deleting seldom-used web content, and leadership from the June 1 issue of Library Journal.

 Throughout the United States and Canada, there are more than 63 ALA-accredited programs offering advanced degrees in library and information science.
 While the number of programs has grown over the years, the field has yet to develop any significant, rigorous measures of evaluation to assess them.
 Even as interest in LIS education grows, the tools for determining which programs will match a student’s goals or establishing a hierarchy of quality remain stuck in neutral.

 Every library is unique.
 Despite all the decades of work trying to standardize library operations, systems, collection organization, buildings, human resource management, governance, and even collection development, each library still differs from every other library.
 While few librarians would argue that point, it is obvious that a great deal of effort has been expended to make the practice of librarianship more homogeneous.

 I’ve written before about what I called the two cultures that sometimes clash, the commercial culture of a lot of scientific publishing and the gift culture of academia.
 In addition to clashes of culture, there are clashes of values.
 Thanks to the recent brouhaha surrounding the Taylor & Francis journal Prometheus: Critical Studies in Innovation, another clash of values has emerged, that of academics editing a journal to encourage debate and that of commercial publishers trying to stifle debate about their methods.